monksy/centos-maven-install/README.md

 ## TODO:

+- Check to see if the profile.d directory exists before starting the script
+- Check to see if the distro is RHEL/Centos
 - Check to see if the user has permission to write to /usr/local
 - Check to see if the mvn command exists after fixing the environment variables
 - Better error messages